 Ethics in Reputation Management

 Should certain members of the public be able to influence the behavior of thousands of people towards brands even if their opinion has little or no merit?
-Google gives people an outsized voice-based solely on their popularity.
-We think brands should have the right to offer a counterpoint to those voices so long as it is done ethically.
+Google gives people an outsized voice based solely on their popularity.
+We think brands should have the right to counter those voices as long as it is done ethically.

 Ethics in ORM has been a tricky subject for many years.
 Those who consider it unethical, highlight their belief that reputation management companies deceive consumers by portraying a one-sided image of brands and directly influencing their buying decisions.

 Advocates believe that reputation management is something that every business should have a right to in an age where people are free to express their views about brands on public platforms, whether true and accurate or not.